coolbutuseless/isocubes/README.md

 [![R-CMD-check](https://github.com/coolbutuseless/isocubes/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/coolbutuseless/isocubes/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

+The purpose of this package is to provide a 3D rendering backend for a very particular visual aesthetic.

-`{isocubes}` is an isometric rendering canvas with cubes as the only graphics primitive.
+That is, `{isocubes}` is an isometric rendering canvas with cubes as the only graphics primitive.

+Some tools are included for creating particular scenes, but in general, if you can provide a list of (x,y,z) integer coorindates of what to render, then isocumes will create a 3d render.

 ## What’s in the box